 The initial accuracy rate of the 3180 model and the first Grand Seiko standard (-3 to +12 sec/day) was that of the Basel Observatory Chronometer standard at the time, and when this was changed to -1 to +10 sec/day in 1961, the second Grand Seiko standard changed to a slightly different 11 second range (-3 to +8 sec/day).
 [53,54]

-Most of the cases were made from 18k gold-plated (80 micron), although platinum cases were also produced.[5, 52] Rarely, stainless steel cases existed, with the lion symbol on the case back, but with chronometer under, rather than Grand Seiko above.[51,56] It had a snap-type back lid and was non-waterproof.
+Most of the cases were made from 18k gold-plated (80 microns), although platinum cases were also produced.[5, 52] Rarely, stainless steel cases existed, with the lion symbol on the case back, but with chronometer under, rather than Grand Seiko above.[51,56] It had a snap-type back lid and was non-waterproof.
 The crown of this model was coarse knurled.

 This below is a relatively rare first model 3180 with a carved dial.

-The first Grand Seiko with carved dial
+The first Grand Seiko with a carved dial

-The initial characters on the dial were either printed black, or the carved characters as in the image above.
-This was later changed in 1961 to applied characters in relief as engraving was error prone and inconsistent.
+The initial characters on the dial were either printed black or the carved characters as in the image above.
+This was later changed in 1961 to applied characters in relief as engraving was error-prone and inconsistent.
 This is the most commonly found dial.